|

 Everything reduced down to the limp of a tramp

-who turned out to be a funny guy admired across
+who turned out to be a funny guy admired in many streets.

-a stage illumined by every sort of media; a carnival
+Illumined by every sort of media; a carnival of machines;

-The media, a crawling beast across the face of God
+The media is a crawling beast across the face of God.

 complexity;